 "It's not just about the list of services a brokerage provides," says Joy Riley, a realtor with Westcott Properties.
 "It’s also the experience of the agent.
 A good agent has great market knowledge, can price appropriately, can get your home viewed, and can negotiate on your behalf.
 Those things can’t be put into a list of services."

-Like traditional agents, discount realtors should earn your business by establishing rapport and demonstrating their expertise.
 Great agents exist at every price point.
-Choose a realtor who understands your goals and has a solid strategy to achieve them.
+We recommend comparing multiple options before hiring a realtor.
+The best agent for you will depend on your budget, timeline, location, and priorities.
+Choose the realtor who really understands your goals and has a solid strategy to achieve them.

 How can I find discount real estate brokers near me?